Path Analysis

 Increment fit index: CFI, GFI, NNFI, TLI, RFI and AGFI are some incremental fit indexes, which should be greater than 0.90 for a goodness of fit model.

-Modification indexes: Modification indexes (MI) may be used to add arrows to the model.
-The larger the MI, the more arrows will be added to the model, which will improve the model fit.
+Modification indexes: You can use modification indexes (MI) to add arrows to the model.
+The larger the MI, the more arrows the model will add, improving the model fit.

 Assumptions: